 AN ACT AMENDING THE CHARTER OF THE CITY OF FAYETTEVILLE TO MAKE CHANGES RELATED TO THE MEMBERSHIP AND OPERATION OF THE PUBLIC WORKS COMMISSION.

-Specifies that the current members of the City's Public Works Commission may continue to serve until their successors are appointed.
+Deletes provisions from previous edition that specified that the current members of the City's Public Works Commission could continue to serve until their successors are appointed.

 © 2022 School of Government The University of North Carolina at Chapel Hill